mulderp/mulderp.github.com/_posts/2014-10-09-javascript-matters-for-prototypes.md

 layout: post
 tags: firebase, backbone
 ---
-Building [visual languages](http://thinkingonthinking.com/visual-languages/) are key for reaching the goals of your products.
-Visual languages can be woven into [page navigation](http://www.nngroup.com/articles/flat-vs-deep-hierarchy/), [the content](https://signalvnoise.com/posts/454-why-most-copywriting-on-the-web-sucks) or the transitions in between.
+Building [visual languages](http://thinkingonthinking.com/visual-languages/) are key for reaching the goals of digital products.
+For web apps, visual language is woven into [page navigation](http://www.nngroup.com/articles/flat-vs-deep-hierarchy/), [the content](https://signalvnoise.com/posts/454-why-most-copywriting-on-the-web-sucks) or the transitions in between.

 Why would you, as PHP or Ruby developer, want to start with JavaScript and Node, *before* doing "cleaner" OOP design?